 MSH International

-MSH International is one we have chosen to include on this list due to its mostly positive reviews.
+MSH International First Expat is one we have chosen to include on this list due to its mostly positive reviews.
 It seems that making a claim with them is pretty straightforward, thus making them a reliable option for international health care.

 This one may be more suitable for slow travelers rather than those who hop around quite frequently, as you have the opportunity to select certain countries for full coverage, while getting emergency coverage for everywhere else up to 2 months at a time.
 The benefit to this is that if you are staying in countries with lower cost health care, then your insurance costs will also reflect that, compared to programs that cover you everywhere the same but the cost is also the same.
 They have a zone system where Zone 5 covers the countries with the most expensive health care (such as the US), and Zone 1 which covers the lowest cost health care.